 The ETIAS visa waiver will be linked to the applicant’s passport and will be valid for three years, or until the passport expires, whichever is sooner.
 With the approved ETIAS, non-EU nationals will be able to visit the Schengen Area visa-free for up to 90 days in a 180-day period.

 The cost is €7 for those between the ages of 18 and 70.
-It's not yet clear if others will have a reduced rate or will be able to apply for free.
+It will be free for those younger than 18 and older than 70.